 Danie’s volunteer activities are equally extensive and valuable in the Cashiers community, where she serves on the Board of the Fishes and Loaves Food Pantry and Mountain Youth Charities.
 She also volunteers as a dance instructor at The Boys and Girls Club and volunteers many hours to the Cashiers Chamber of Commerce.
 She had a fantastic 40-year marriage to her wonderful and supporting husband Irv, who passed away in 2007.
 Together they raised 2 children and treasure their 5 grandchildren.

-Vicky Robson, Board Member
+Vicky Robson, Vice President

 In 1995, Vicky and her husband, Rick, pulled up deep Tampa roots to move to Cashiers with their two young sons, Mike and Charley.
 Before moving to the mountains, Vicky worked for the Hillsborough County Property Appraisers office for 10 years where she met Rick the Appraiser.
 Over the years, she has served on the Academic Affairs Committee at Summit Charter School and the Trustees Committee at Cashiers United Methodist Church, owned a commercial embroidery business and recently played a role in bringing Communities In Schools to Blue Ridge School as a Student Support Specialist.
 In addition to serving on the board of Mountain Youth Charities, she is also on the Education Committee at the Cashiers Historical Society, tutors for the Augustine Literacy Program, and is looking forward to her 9th season as a docent at the Zachary-Tolbert House.
 She enjoys good food especially in the company of family and friends and loves to travel.

-Renee Clark, Board Member
+Virginia Willard, Board Member

 Virginia moved to Cashiers from Portland, OR in 2013.
 In Oregon she had extensive experience serving on and consulting to non-profit boards of directors.
 During her 35-year banking career and her “second career” as a nonprofit executive, Virginia planned and executed many fundraising campaigns events and campaigns of all sizes.
 She has led many workshops on nonprofit board effectiveness and created a highly successful training program that prepared hundreds of individuals for nonprofit board service.
+Active in the Cashiers community, Virginia also serves on the board of Friends of Panthertown, as Vice President of Membership and Development.